Burning the Butt

 But it was Radical Self Expression and who were we to shun the creative juices of our fellow visionaries.
 Besides, by the end of the week, the great equalizer of the playa did its stuff and The Man ended up sharing a dusty butt no different than the rest of us as the winds of Black Rock City blew through The Anus like so many farts.

 It was Saturday night.
-Fires were going off all over the playa as most art projects burned back then.
+Fires were going off all over the playa.
 The time had finally come to burn The Anus.
 “Let’s burn the asshole!” was the battle cry as a charged populous swarmed the piece, and even out of context, this seemed a worthy chant.
 I sat with my good friend, Mr. Will Roger, Chief of Staff for the DPW, on the upper deck in our camp and surveyed the pandemonium that was BRC 2000.
 We shared a flask and chortled the night away.

 “Can’t wait to burn that god damn anus,” I said, taking a pull off the flask.
 “The thing’s been throbbing all week.
 Time to snuff it out of its misery, I say.”